perfectsense/brightspot-cms/docs/editorial-guide/dashboard/dash-shared.rst

    To create or edit a shared dashboard, see :doc:`dash-editpage`.

 #.
-Optional: From the Dashboard window, configure the following widgets:
+Optional: From the Dashboard window, configure the following widgets: :doc:`resources`, :doc:`common-content`, and :doc:`bulk-upload`

-   - :doc:`resources`

-   - :doc:`common-content`.
-You can set the content types for which to create new instances, and you can set existing instances of content types to access from this widget.

-   - :doc:`bulk-upload`

    .. note:: The widgets available for configuration are dependant on the dashboard system level: global, site, role, or personal.